University of Texas Southwestern Medical Center

 Objectives of the Program:

 Endocrine surgery has a longstanding, rich tradition in the Department of Surgery at UT Southwestern Medical Center.
 Dr. William H. Snyder, III, started the endocrine surgery practice at UTSW in 1971, building a legacy of high-quality care until his death in 2010.
-Twenty years later, the practice has its own division and employs 5 fellowship-trained endocrine surgeons in North Texas, representing fellowship training from the University of Wisconsin, University of Michigan, Mayo Clinic, UCSF, Harvard/Brigham & Women’s, MD Anderson, and Johns Hopkins.
+Twenty years later, the practice has its own division and employs 7 fellowship-trained endocrine surgeons in North Texas, representing fellowship training from the University of Wisconsin, University of Michigan, Mayo Clinic, UCSF, MD Anderson, UCLA, Cleveland Clinic and Johns Hopkins.

 The objective of the William H. Snyder Endocrine Surgery Fellowship is to train future leaders in the field of endocrine surgery who can confidently manage the breadth and depth of simple and complex diseases of the thyroid, parathyroid, and adrenal glands.
 These principles will be taught in a multidisciplinary university setting.